Welcome to Dropp!

 - Take any action that imposes an unreasonable or disproportionately large load on our websites, software, systems (including any networks and servers used to provide any of the Dropp services) operated by us or on our behalf or the Dropp services;

-- Use an anonymizing proxy; use any robot, spider, other automatic devices, or manual process to monitor or copy our websites without our prior written permission; or use any device, software, or routine to bypass our robot exclusion headers;
+- Use an anonymizing proxy; use any robot, spider, other automatic device, or manual process to monitor or copy our websites without our prior written permission; or use any device, software or routine to bypass our robot exclusion headers;

 - Interfere or disrupt or attempt to interfere with or disrupt our websites, software, systems (including any networks and servers used to provide any of the Dropp services) operated by us or on our behalf, any of the Dropp services or other users’ use of any of the Dropp services;